dreamsxin/ext-async/README.md

 ### Task

 A task is a fiber-based object that executes a PHP function or method on a separate call stack.
+Tasks are created using `Task::async()` or `TaskScheduler->run()` (and there contextual counterparts).
+All tasks are associated with a task scheduler as they are created, there is no way to migrate tasks between different schedulers.

-Tasks are created using `Task::async()` or `TaskScheduler->task()` and will not be run until `TaskScheduler->run()` is called.
-Calling `Task::await()` will suspend the current task if the given argument implements `Awaitable`.
+Calling `Task::await()` will suspend the current task and await resolution if the given argument implements `Awaitable`.
 Passing anything else to this method will simply return the value as-is.
+If the awaited object is another `Task` it has to be run on the same scheduler, otherwise `await()` will throw an error.

 ```php
 namespace Concurrent;